BobbyDinero/Img4N6/SECURITY.md

 ## 🛡️ Supported Versions

-We actively support the following versions of Image Threat Scanner with security updates:
+We actively support the following versions of IMG🛡️4N6 with security updates:

 | Version | Supported          |
 | ------- | ------------------ |